talha4real/url-masker/README.md

 });
 ```

-Once you have your URL, you can simple use the new URL to fetch the Old url.
+Once you have your new URL, you can simple use the new URL to fetch the Old url.
 ```bash
 urlMasker.fetchUrl(<Masked_URL>);
 ```